matter-labs/zksync-web-era-docs/docs/dev/how-to/verify-contracts.md

     ];
     ```

-    Make sure that each argument in this array corresponds with the order of arguments in your contract's constructor.
+    Make sure that each argument in this array corresponds with the order of arguments in your contract's constructor!

 2. **Verifying the Contract with the Constructor Arguments File:**